eminsamed/Group-Work-/README.md

 3. Read every exercise's README carefully, before you start coding.

-4. Morning: Exercise 1 is group work
+4. Morning: Exercise 01 is group work

-4. Afternoon: Best to read the first 7 exercises first and check the estimated times, before you start.
+4. Afternoon: Best to read the exercises (n°02 to n°08) first and check the estimated times, before you start.

 5. Commit every exercise to your local repo, **NOT** Github.